DanielMeixner/DevOpsHack/DevOpsHackChallenges.md

 # DevOps Challenge \#1 - VSTS Project Setup #
 In this challenge you will create a VSTS account, invite users, set up a project and create a team with your colleagues.
+If you need help check out the [hints for this challenge](/FirstSteps/FirstSteps.md).

 ## Achievements ##
 | # | Achievement   | Maximum score |